 "In cities, we can drive to a fast food restaurant and pick up 2,000 calories without getting out of our car," said co-author Ben Trumble, MD.
 "For the vast majority of human existence we would have needed to hunt or fish to obtain meat – sedentary urban life is a completely novel human environment, and this study helps show that heart disease may be a side effect of our new lifestyle and environment."

 Moving forward, the authors encourage incorporating Tsimane-inspired lifestyle choices where possible.
 "This study shows that prevention really works," said Gregory S. Thomas, MD, FACC.
 "Most of the Tsimane are able to live their entire life without developing any coronary atherosclerosis.
 This has never been seen in any prior research.
 While difficult to achieve in the industrialized world, we can adopt some aspects of their lifestyle to forestall a condition we thought would eventually affect almost all of us."

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Computed Tomography, Nuclear Imaging, Exercise
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Geriatric Cardiology, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Computed Tomography, Nuclear Imaging, Exercise